vicenteneto/flask-ci/README.rst

 --------

 - ``PROJECT_APPS``
-    A list/tuple of the custom apps you’ve written for your project.
+    A list of the custom apps you’ve written for your project.
 Reports are generated only for the apps from this list.

 - ``CI_TASKS``
     List of Continuous Integration reporters executed by ``python manage.py ci`` command.